 When foraging fish are visible in water of less than a meter or so, they can be somewhat skittish, but a well placed lure can produce.
-Cast just beyond the fish and perpendicular to their line of travel, retrieving quickly enough to pass their line of site a bit ahead of them.
+Cast just beyond the fish and perpendicular to their line of travel, retrieving quickly enough to pass their line of sight a bit ahead of them.
 When it's spotted, the hair-raising sight of several big, hungry peacocks racing for your lure will thrill even the most jaded angler.
 Hang on, wait for the winner to get there and when the line goes tight, lean back and set the hook.

 In the River - During periods of hot, dry weather and low water, conditions may encourage peacocks to move into the cooler and more oxygenated water of the river.
 In these conditions, anglers can pursue peacock bass in and around lagoon mouths, rock piles, bushes, sand bars, points, and log jams.
 This can add another dimension to the angling experience.

 Logs, deadfall, and cuts will often hold peacocks, especially in backflows or still sections.
 Fish this structure just as though it were in a lagoon, making compensation for the effects of any discernible current.
 The outer points at the mouths of lagoons are often particularly attractive to fish because of their transitional nature, interfacing the flowing water of the river with the still waters of the lagoon.